Optimising Quake on six old Macs

 iMac 2019 — banner corridor at 1440p with four grunts and a demon banner on the wall

-imac-2019 — banner corridor, four grunts
+banner corridor, four grunts

 iMac 2019 — pillared room interior at 1440p, ammo crate visible

-imac-2019 — pillared room, ammo
+pillared room, ammo

 iMac 2019 — armoured pillared hall with armor pickup, ammo box and a distant grunt

-imac-2019 — pillared hall, armor pickup
+pillared hall, armor pickup

 iMac 2019 — vertical wooden room with overhead torch and stairs

-imac-2019 — vertical room with torch
+vertical room with torch

 iMac 2019 — overhead view of the slipgate hub showing the Q-rune floor logo and ornate carved walls

-imac-2019 — slipgate Q-rune from above
+slipgate Q-rune from above

 iMac 2019 — slipgate hub at 1440p showing the Q-rune floor, ornate carved walls and glowing E-letter sigils

-imac-2019 — slipgate hub, glowing sigils
+slipgate hub, glowing sigils

-#Get the build
+# Get the build

 Bundle Size Runs on

-Quakespasm-fat-universal-ppc750-ppc7400-x86_64.zip 4.9 MB All six benched Macs (recommended)
+quakespasm-fat-app-v0.97.0.zip 4.8 MB All six benched Macs (Panther 10.3.9 → Sequoia 15.7)

-The fat universal binary is one Mach-O with all three slices stitched together, so it runs unchanged on Panther 10.3.9 through Sequoia 15.7 — dyld picks the right slice on each host.
 The bundle expects to live at ~/Desktop/quake/; release notes have full install steps and Gatekeeper handling.